Nitin-Rajasekar/MovieLens-Apriori-Rule-Miner/README.md

 #### Execution:

-The files Ruleminer.py and recommender.py mine the association rules and make recommendations for a specific user respectively.
+The files Ruleminer.py and recommender.py mine the association rules and make recommendations for a specific user respectively.<br>
-GUI Backend required to display plots.
+GUI Backend required to display plots.<br>
 Files may take a few minutes to run given the size of the dataset.